-Associate Professor of Neural Science and Psychology, Global Network Professor, NYU Shanghai, NYU
+Associate Professor of Neural Science and Psychology, NYU Shanghai; Global Network Associate Professor, NYU

 Professor Li’s research interests include human perception and control of self-motion, visuomotor control, eye-hand coordination, and virtual reality.
 Her work has appeared in Psychological Science, Journal of Neurophysiology, Journal of Vision, and IEEE journals.